Ice Spice – Biography

 Early Life and Bronx Beginnings

-Born Isis Naija Gaston on January 1, 2000, in the Bronx, New York, Ice Spice grew up immersed in the borough’s vibrant drill music scene.
-The daughter of a Nigerian father and Dominican mother, she attended Sacred Heart High School before studying at SUNY Purchase’s music program.
-Her childhood was marked by frequent moves between the Bronx and Yonkers, exposing her to diverse cultural influences.
+Born Isis Naija Gaston on January 1, 2000, in the Bronx, Ice Spice grew up immersed in the borough’s vibrant drill music scene.
+The daughter of a Nigerian father and Dominican mother, she attended Sacred Heart High School before pursuing music studies at SUNY Purchase.
+Her childhood included moves between the Bronx and Yonkers, shaping a versatile cultural upbringing.
 Nicknamed “Ice” for her cool demeanor and “Spice” for her fiery lyrics, she began writing raps at 14 while working at Wendy’s.
-Early SoundCloud uploads caught local attention, but her true breakout came during college when she connected with producer RIOTUSA through Instagram in 2021.
+SoundCloud uploads began attracting local attention, and her breakout followed after she connected with producer RIOTUSA on Instagram in 2021.

 Viral Breakthrough and Signature Style